Trauma School Dropouts

 These beer-for-breakfast punks caused quite a commotion in their day.
 Full of all the energy, attitude and blood-gushing fun that a punk rock band should be.
 They were unpretentious, crazy as hell, and loud as all get out.

-Check out what the press had to say way back when, then check out their three full-length releases...
+Check out what the press has to say then check out their albums...

 'Young, Loud, and Snotty’ is a more accurate description of the Trauma School Dropouts than it ever was of the Dead Boys, and they’re out to prove it… - The Source